vyta/arc-with-policy/README.md

-# Scale with Azure Arc
+# POC - Scale with Azure Arc

 This project provides infrastructure as code (IaC) and scripts to deploy and manage Azure Arc-enabled machines with automated K3s installation.
+The contents of this project is for POC purposes only.

 ## Prerequisites